LouisPaulse/Sort-Movies/README.md

 ## How to run
 1) Run the python script sort.py
-2) Enter a directory location (C:/Users/Alias/Movies/)
+2) Enter movies directory location (C:/Users/Alias/Movies/)
-3) Enter a directory location.
-A new directory will be added to the location (C:/Users/Alias/) will become (C:/Users/Alias/sorted_year_movies)
+3) Enter destination directory location.
+A new directory will be added to the location. eg (C:/Users/Alias/) will become (C:/Users/Alias/sorted_year_movies)
 4) Movies sorted :)